fahimhkhan/ripscout/README.md

 ### Dataset

-The dataset for training ML models are available in two formats in the following links:
+The datasets for training ML models are available in two formats at the following links (we are currently in the process of updating them to the latest version):

 For training SSD-Mobilenet and EfficientDet family of models